Crimea’s status non-negotiable despite international proposals

 Refat Chubarov, head of the Mejlis of the Crimean Tatar people, explained that on February 26, 2014, Moscow intended to create a “glamorous picture” through an extraordinary session of the Crimean parliament, supposedly showing that “Crimeans are asking to join Russia.”

-The Russian Federation uses temporarily occupied Crimea as a military foothold for its military aggression from the south of Ukraine, shelling Ukrainian cities from the peninsula.
+The Russian Federation uses temporarily occupied Crimea as a military foothold for its armed aggression from the south of Ukraine, shelling Ukrainian cities from the peninsula.
 Ukrainian authorities have repeatedly stated the importance of de-occupying the Crimean Peninsula.

 In June 2024, the European Court of Human Rights (ECHR) issued its verdict on the merits in the first interstate case, Ukraine v.
 Russia (re Crimea), recognising the systemic violations of human rights committed by the Russians in occupied Crimea.